Trurl0/pythozart/README.md

 Sounds kind of appropiate as elevator music.

+Written for Python 2.7, will probably fail in python 3.

+No external python dependencies, just run pythozart.py.

+Uses some OS calls for playing sounds, should work on most Windows and Linux systems, but I guarantee nothing.

 ## Acknowledgments
-Thanks to Nina Aranda for musical consulting, if something doesn't sound right it's my fault for not knowing enough theory nor having the time to learn it :/
+Thanks to Nina Aranda for musical consulting, if something doesn't sound right it's my fault for not knowing enough theory :/

 ## FAQ: